 The staff here at Bricolage Behavioral Health does not want teen mental health to continue being swept under the rug, and we want to help you and your family.

-If you don’t know where to start on how to help your child with excessive drinking, you can read some of our blog posts that can be useful to you:
+If you don’t know where to start on how to help your child with excessive drinking, you should contact us about our teen treatment program for alcohol.

 We believe the whole family gets stronger when their kids and adolescents live both functionally and happily.
 We offer services like: Partial Hospitalization (PHP) and Intensive Outpatient Care, and even aftercare plans!
 We encourage you to talk with your kids and then reach out and talk to us.
 Call us for a Mental Health Assessment for your teen today: 469-968-5700.